-The empirical study presented in this paper is partly based on the one from [50].
+The empirical study presented in this paper is partly based on the one from [61].
 In their study, Carver et al. evaluate a methodology for spreadsheet testing and debugging, comparing it against the use of plain spreadsheets.
 Their study is mainly based on opinion gathering from the subjects, but they also evaluate two metrics: correctness and time.
 They conclude that the use of their methodology did not affect the correctness of spreadsheets created by users, but it did reduce the effort required to create them.
+A set of advices on how to correctly evaluate spreadsheet methodologies is presented in [62].

-In fact, another study featuring spreadsheets based on models have been ran by the authors in the past [13,14].
+In fact, another study featuring spreadsheets based on models have been ran by the authors in the past [15], [16].
 However such study considered a completely different setting of the one we now present.
 The models studied in the previous study are based on relational databases and not on ClassSheets.
 Thus, the spreadsheets created are not comparable to the ones studied in this new work.
 Indeed the results from the previous study show that relational models for spreadsheets have several limitations while the new ClassSheet models have delivered much better results, as shown in Section 6.
 Moreover, the previous study does not consider the evolution of model-driven spreadsheets as it happens in the new study.
 Finally, the tools evaluated in the two studies are indeed different.